-The current ITTF Statutes is available in its entirety on the ITTF website for printing or downloading.
+The current ITTF Statutes are available in their entirety on the ITTF website for printing or downloading.
 Please consider the environment before printing it.

 GENERAL DEFINITIONS AND INTERPRETATION RULES

 Part I: Introduction

 This Chapter contains the definitions of commonly used terms in the Statutes and the rules for interpreting the Statutes.